FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 .. warning::

-  :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` MPI support assumes that each process has exclusive access to all visible GPUs.
-Non-exclusive GPU access is likely to lead to overallocation of resources and unnecessary model failures.
-It's only necessary to launch 1 MPI process per node, as :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` is natively able to utilise multiple GPUs within a single node.
+  :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` MPI support distributes GPUs within a shared memory system (node) across the MPI ranks assigned to that node, to avoid overallocation of resources and unnecessary model failures.
+It's only necessary to launch 1 MPI process per node, as :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` is natively able to utilise multiple GPUs within a single node, and a warning will be emitted if more MPI ranks are assigned to a node than there are visible GPUs.

 .. warning::

   :func:`flamegpu::util::cleanup()<flamegpu::util::cleanup()>` must be called before the program returns when using MPI, this triggers ``MPI_Finalize()``.
+It must only be called once per process.

 FLAMEGPU has a dedicated MPI test suite, this can be built and ran via the ``tests_mpi`` CMake target.
 It is configured to automatically divide GPUs between MPI processes when executed with MPI on a single node (e.g. ``mpirun -n 2 ./tests_mpi``) and scale across any multi-node configuration.
+Some tests will not run if only a single GPU (and therefore MPI rank) is available.
 Due to limitations with GoogleTest each runner will execute tests and print to stdout/stderr, crashes during a test may cause the suite to deadlock.

 Related Links